tauri-apps/tauri-docs/docs/guides/features/system-tray.md

 #### Updating tray icon

-Note that you need to add `icon-ico` or `icon-png` feature flag to the tauri dependency in your Cargo.toml in order to be able to use `Icon::Raw`
+Note that you need to add `icon-ico` or `icon-png` feature flag to the tauri dependency in your Cargo.toml to be able to use `Icon::Raw`

 ```rust
 app.tray_handle().set_icon(tauri::Icon::Raw(include_bytes!("../path/to/myicon.ico").to_vec())).unwrap();
 ```

-### Keep app running in the background after closing all windows
+### Keep the app running in the background after closing all windows

 By default, tauri closes the application when the last window is closed.
 If your app should run in the background, you can call `api.prevent_close()` like so: